 Refracted P waves traveling to the surface are recorded only until a certain distance from the epicenter.
 Between 103° and 143° angular distances there are no arrivals.
 This is the so called “shadow zone”.
 Beyond 143° refracted P waves disappear.
 How to explain this?

 In summary, we have three discontinuities within the Earth evidenced thanks to seismic properties.
 They separate zones with different composition, density, and elastic properties.
-Therefore they show different seismic velocities: a shallow crust of variable thickness, less dense, overlying a denser mantle; an outer fluid core and an inner solid core, where most of the planet’s mass is concentrated (see picture at right).
+Therefore they show different seismic velocities: a shallow crust of variable thickness, less dense, overlying a denser mantle; an outer fluid core and an inner solid core, where most of the planet’s mass is concentrated.